March sales dash recovery hopes for European carmakers

 Carmakers fearing European demand will stay weak for years are battling to cut production, their restructuring efforts often met with opposition from governments worried about rising unemployment.

-Annual sales slumped 8.2 percent in Europe last year to a 17-year low of 12.05 million vehicles as consumers in recession-hit countries postponed purchases.
+Most are already struggling from a dire 2012, when annual sales slumped 8.2 percent to a 17-year low of 12.05 million vehicles as consumers in recession-hit European economies postpone purchases.

-The March car sales figures suggest an even worse year for the industry.
-With euro zone unemployment at a record high, forecaster LMC Automotive sees this year's sales dropping 3.1 percent in Western Europe to 11.4 million vehicles.
+The March sales figures suggest an even worse year for the industry and forecaster LMC Automotive sees this year's sales dropping 3.1 percent in Western Europe to 11.4 million vehicles.

-PSA Peugeot Citroen (PEUP.PA) of France lost 1.5 billion euros (1.29 billion pounds) at its autos division last year and is cutting more than 10,000 jobs.
-U.S. automakers are suffering deep losses in Europe and Ford (F.N) is cutting capacity with three plant closures.

-German carmakers Volkswagen (VOWG_p.DE), BMW (BMWG.DE) and Mercedes (DAIGn.DE) have resisted the worst of the slump.

-March was a particularly bad month for the sector because it contained fewer working days than a year ago, industry groups in France and Spain said.
+March was particularly bad because it contained fewer working days than a year ago, industry groups in France and Spain said.

 French car sales fell 16.4 percent in March and 14.7 percent overall in the first quarter, according to figures published by the country's main auto industry body CCFA on Tuesday.